lxqt/lxqt-panel/README.md

 #### Quick launch (plugin-quicklaunch)

 A plugin to launch applications from the panel.
 By default it is empty and displays a message "Drop application icons here".
-Applications need to be available in panel's main menu and can be included into plugin-quicklaunch by drag & drop.
+Applications need to be available in fancy menu or main menu and can be included into plugin-quicklaunch by drag & drop.

 #### Status Notifier Plugin (plugin-statusnotifier) / System Tray (plugin-tray)